 For all the readers who made it to the bottom part of this post:

-Make sure to A/B test the s*** out of everything I just shared, non of these articles are 100% true and none of these rules are in stone, engaging is an ever evolving job..
+Make sure to A/B test the s*** out of everything I just shared.
+None of these rules are in stone, engaging is an ever-evolving job.